 Michigan No-Fault lawyers summarize attendant care benefits, also known as nursing services, for seriously injured auto accident victims

 Attendant care can be performed by nurses, as well as family members or legal guardians.
-In many instances, people are discharged home and they don’t require the high nursing skill of a registered nurse, but a home health aide can provide the attendant care.
-If you require a home health aide, you’re entitled to purchase those services from a commercial home health company and your no-fault insurance company will be required to pay for those bills.
+In instances where car accident victims are discharged home and they don’t require the skill of a registered nurse, a home health aide can provide the necessary attendant care services.
+The cost of hiring a home health aide through a commercial company or service is covered by No-Fault and will be paid by your auto insurance company.

 Family members or legal guardians who perform attendant care services are also entitled to compensation.

-Michigan courts have also ruled that family provided attendant care services can offer better care than services you might purchase from a commercial company.
+Michigan courts have also ruled that family-provided attendant care services can offer better care than services a car accident victim might purchase from a commercial company.

-It is also important to keep a well-documented record of all services and hours for which care was provided, which can be submitted monthly to the insurance company for reimbursement.
-Be sure you’ve received a doctor’s prescription for the attendant care services, and maintain this for your records
+Similarly, it is important that attendant care providers keep a well-documented record of all services and hours for which care was provided, which can be submitted monthly to the insurance company for reimbursement.